mikel-brostrom/boxmot/README.md

 pip install -v -e .
 ```

-If you only want to import the tracking modules:
+but if you only want to import the tracking modules you can simply:

 ```
 pip install boxmot